Science and

 stories include the Los Angeles Times’ Deborah Netburn for

 avoid ‘messy’ hormonal female mice.
-And that hurts women”
+And that hurts women”,

 the Guardian/Observer’s David Whitehouse for “Apollo

-11: The Fight For The First Footprint”
+11: The Fight For The First Footprint”, and the National

 Geographic’s Maya Wei-Haas for “Huge